mit-han-lab/VWW/README.md

 With the script, the model can get `94.575%` top-1 accuracy on minival set of VWW.

-The demo code on Raspberry Pi is included in this repo.
+The demo code on Raspberry Pi and Android is included in this repo.